kevinushey/company-tern/README.rst

     (add-to-list 'company-backends 'company-tern)

-If you doesn't like circles after object own properties consider less annoying marker for that purpose.
+If you don't like circles after object's own properties consider less annoying marker for that purpose.

 .. code:: lisp